 We were told by many people that Jaipur trip is incomplete we couldn’t go to Chowki Dhani village, well we found they all said it right.

-The place has dancers, puppetry, head massage guys, elephant rides, camel rides, and wrestling arena as well to showcase Rajasthani culture fully along with main attraction is Rajasthani food.
+The place has dancers, puppetry, head massage guys, elephant rides, camel rides, and wrestling arena as well to showcase Rajasthani culture fully along with the main attraction is Rajasthani food.

 Tip10.
 The place is a 45-60 min drive from the main city beyond the airport.
 It is best recommended to reach an hour before sunset to experience the glimpse of the place and have dinner by 8:30 to avoid the rush in the dining hall.

 After a wonderful and unforgettable Saturday night at Chokhi Dhani Village, we were ready to take pack our bags and return back to Delhi on Sunday.
-But before we left, we had enough time to go check out Pink city gate, markets and famous temples of Jaipur.
+But before we left, we had enough time to go check out Pink city gate, markets, and famous temples of Jaipur.